therealprof/therealprof.github.io/content/blog/embedded-bridge-part2/index.md

 One of the most common choices for communication with an MCU is a UART interface with TTL voltages (usually 3.3 volts), often referred to as a "serial port".
-While no computer in the world offers a native 3.3V connection to other devices this is predominant interface to talk to and programm microcontrollers of all kind or load bitstreams into FPGAs that a lot of manufacturers through a USB to serial adapter chip onto a lot of boards or build it into their MCU debugging interfaces.
+While no computer in the world offers a native 3.3V connection to other devices this is predominant interface to talk to and program microcontroller of all kind or load bitstreams into FPGAs that a lot of manufacturers through a USB to serial adapter chip onto a lot of boards or build it into their MCU debugging interfaces.
 This makes it a natural choice for the first